WestiferRobin/w-lang/Legacy/W_Compiler/README.txt

 // PHASE 3 - Implement object oriented and libraries to compiler

+main.c -> Front End : Parses the whole fuckn text into keywords, variables, important symbols, and some other important shit
+                      Construct and ABT Lexial Analysis

+          Optimize: flags and shit

+          Low End: Make assmebly from ABT -> a.out

 -------------------------------------------------------------------------------
 PHASE 1 - Grammar (IGNORE SPACES)
 eps == epsilon